 Clean Air Act – Section 202(l) - The Clean Air Act Amendments of 1990 listed 188 HAPs and addressed the need to control toxic emissions from transportation.
 Section 202(l) of the Clean Air Act requires EPA to set standards to control hazardous air pollutants from motor vehicles, motor vehicle fuels, or both.
 EPA published a rule under this authority in March 2001 that established toxics emissions performance standards for gasoline refiners and committed to additional rulemaking to evaluate the need for and feasibility of additional controls.

-2001 MSAT Rule - Identified 21 mobile source air toxic (MSAT) compounds as being hazardous air pollutants that required regulation.
+USEPA 2001 MSAT Rule - The USEPA identified 21 mobile source air toxic (MSAT) compounds as being hazardous air pollutants that required regulation.
 A subset of six of these MSAT compounds were identified as having the greatest influence on health and included benzene, 1,3-butadiene, formaldehyde, acrolein, acetaldehyde, and diesel particulate matter (DPM).

-2007 MSAT Rule - Provided additional recommendations of compounds having the greatest impact on health.
+USEPA 2007 MSAT Rule - The USEPA provided additional recommendations of compounds having the greatest impact on health.
 The rule also identified several engine emission certification standards that must be implemented.